Don Williams (animator)

 Don Williams, also known by the nickname Ducky, is an American illustrator employed by The Walt Disney Company.
-Williams has worked at Disney for over thirty years, at a number of different positions, finally ending up in the marketing division as an animator.
+Williams has worked at Disney for more than thirty years, at a number of different positions, finally ending up in the marketing division as an animator.

 Williams is not to be confused with the American animator Don Harold Williams, who worked at various animation studios (including Disney) during the golden age of animation.

 Early life

 Don Williams was born in Springfield, Massachusetts.
 He is of Scottish descent and still has strong ties to Scotland.
 He grew up poor during the 1950s.
-His mother was a single mother raising 8 children including Don.
-His mother nicknamed Don "Ducky" because she had a love for the Donald Duck comic books.
+His mother was a single mother raising eight children including Don.
+His mother nicknamed Don "Ducky", because she loved the Donald Duck comic books.

 Williams always knew he wanted to be an artist.
 When he was just 10 years old he wrote his first letter to Walt Disney asking for a job.
-Walt Disney wrote him back saying, he was sorry but he did not have any jobs for 10-year-old cartoonist, however he encouraged him to keep drawing.
+Walt Disney wrote him back saying that he was sorry but he did not have any jobs for a 10-year-old cartoonist; however, he encouraged him to keep drawing.
 He graduated high school in the early 1960s and was immediately drafted into the Vietnam War.
 He joined the Navy, and served for four years in the Navy.

 After he left the navy he went back to Massachusetts, where he got a job as a teller at a local bank; after a few months of work he was promoted to branch manager.
 He managed the bank for 10 years.